saraswatsh/CytoProfile/README.md

 # Plotting and visualization
-library(ggplot2)     # For creating all the ggplot-based visualizations. library(ggrepel)     # For improved label placement in plots (e.g., volcano plots). library(gplots)      # For heatmap.2, which is used to generate heatmaps. library(plot3D)      # For creating 3D scatter plots in PCA and sPLS-DA analyses.
+library(ggplot2)     # For creating all the ggplot-based visualizations. library(gridExtra)   # For arranging multiple plots on a single page. library(ggrepel)     # For improved label placement in plots (e.g., volcano plots). library(gplots)      # For heatmap.2, which is used to generate heatmaps. library(plot3D)      # For creating 3D scatter plots in PCA and sPLS-DA analyses.